 Sorry, all the teams have been signed up, and registration is now closed.
-Better luck next time.
+You can still come along for moral support.

 B1.1 Unlike a typical exam which assesses a candidate's ability to memorise facts and figures, The Open Book Exam assesses a candidate's ability to understand, analyse and apply existing knowledge to new situations.
 It requires the ability to find connections and relationships between seemingly disparate sets of data; evaluating and synthesising this data to identify answers.